aws-samples/pgp-decryption-for-transfer-family/README.md

 - Select the newly created Workflow (Example: Automate PGP Decryption)
 - Select the newly created Managed workflow execution role (Example: PGPDecryptionManagedWorkflowRole)
 - Select "Save"

-### Adding Private Key to Secrets Manager
-- On the AWS Console, navigate to Secrets Manager.
-- Select "Store a new secret"
-- Select "Other type of secret"
-- Select "Plaintext"
-- Delete the `{"":""}`
-- Paste in your Private Key
-- Select "Next"
-- Name your secret: PGP_PrivateKey
-- Select "Next"
-- Leave all options as default, select "Next"
-- Select "Store"

 ## Security